 Ghana sits on the Atlantic Ocean and borders the Republic of Togo, Cote d'Ivoire, and Burkina Faso.
-It has a population of about 28.2 million (World Bank Data - 2016).
-Ghana has a young age structure, with approximately 57% of the population under the age of 25 [1].
+Ghana, with a total population of 28.2 million people, has a young age structure, with approximately 57% of the population under the age of 25 [1].
 More than half of the country's population (54.4%) is urban [2].
-After a difficult year in 2016, Ghana's economic performance improved significantly in 2017.
+After a difficult year in 2016, Chana's economic performance improved significantly in 2017.
 Underpinned by serious fiscal consolidation efforts, the fiscal deficit dropped from 9.3% of gross domestic product (GDP) in 2016 to 6% in 2017 [3].

 Agriculture accounts for some 20% of GDP and employs approximately 40% of the workforce, mainly small landholders.
 Exports in gold, oil, and cocoa as well as individual remittances are major sources of foreign exchange [1].
 Expansion of Ghana's nascent oil industry has boosted economic growth, but the fall in oil prices since 2015 reduced Ghana's oil revenue by a half.
-Nevertheless, based on reports released in April 2018 by the Ghana Statistical Service, the country's economy, driven by the mining and oil sectors, is estimated to have expanded from 3.6% in 2016 to 8.5% in 2017 [3].
+Nevertheless, based on reports released in April 2018 by the Ghana Statistical Service, the country's economy, driven by the mining and oil sectors, expanded from 3.6% in 2016 to 8.5% in 2017 [3].
+Continued sustained growth and development is at risk of being thwarted by climate change.
+The flooding and drought risk assessments presented in this report show the various potential economic and social impacts of floods and droughts in a changing climate.
+Thus, they offer an important understanding of risk, essential to the healthy future development of the country.